-The Western Vantaa district of Myyrmäki a mecca for Finnish graffiti art where cars are washed by hand and the library gets very busy.
+The Western Vantaa district of Myyrmäki is a mecca for Finnish graffiti art where cars are washed by hand and the library gets very busy.
+SATO's rental apartments in Myyrmäki are located near good services and many leisure opportunities.

 Located by the Ring Rail Line right by the border of Helsinki, Myyrmäki has the largest population among the districts of Vantaa.
 This is a district for blossoming street art, kids having fun and skateboards cruising down the streets – a district full of life.